-Domestic Production and Use: Domestic production of cultured quartz crystal in 1999 remained near 1998 levels.
+Domestic Production and Use: Domestic production of cultured quartz crystal in 2001 remained near 2000 levels.
 Lascas1 mining and processing in Arkansas was stopped at the end of 1997, but three U.S. firms continued to produce cultured quartz crystals by using imported and stockpiled lascas as feed material.
 Electronic applications accounted for most industrial uses of quartz crystal; other uses included special optical applications.

 Virtually all quartz crystal used for electronics was cultured rather than natural crystal.
-Electronic-grade quartz crystal was essential for making filters, frequency controls, and timers in electronic circuits employed for a wide range of products, such as communications equipment, computers, and many consumer goods (e.g., television receivers and electronic games).
+Electronic-grade quartz crystal was essential for making filters, frequency controls, and timers in electronic circuits employed for a wide range of products, such as communications equipment, computers, and many other consumer goods, such as televisions and electronic games.

-Salient Statistics-United States: Production of cultured quartz crystals was estimated to be about 200 metric tons.
-Trade data for cultured quartz crystal and devices with mounted quartz crystal are available but lascas import data are not available.
-Exports of cultured quartz crystals were about 100 tons and imports were about 23 tons in 1999.
-The average value of exports and imports was \$267,000 per ton and \$495,000 per ton, respectively.
+Salient Statistics-United States: Production of cultured quartz crystals was estimated to be about 200 tons.
+Trade data for cultured quartz crystal and devices with mounted quartz crystal are available, but lascas import data are not available.
+Exports of cultured quartz crystals were about 74 tons, and imports were about 31 tons in 2001.
+The average value of exports and imports was \$308,000 per ton and \$461,000 per ton, respectively.
 Other salient statistics were not available.